-We are going recap the relationship element of dance and add some new ones: Contact, proximity, complement and contrast.
+We are going to look at the relationship element of dance.

 What does the concept of relationships in dance mean?
 These are ways in which dancers move with other dancers.
-Here are the examples below;
+Here are some examples: Matching and mirroring, unison and canon and formations.

-1. Can you try and add each of these into your warm up?
+1. Can you try and add each of the below into your warm up?